 Single Report Subscription

-This is the most basic schedule type found in SQL-RD.
+This is the most basic schedule type found in PBRS.
 It involves specifying your SSRS report, setting the execution time, report format, and the destination of the report.
 All of the schedule types discussed in this article will share this basic concept.
 As basic as the Single Report Schedule is, there are still a great many features built into it.
 Report parameters such as date parameter types can be auto-calculated using inserts.
 Blank report detection ensures that a report containing no data is not sent to a recipient.
 The Single Report Subscription also has a package variant that enables you to batch multiple SSRS reports and distribute them to users.
 Moreover, a group of reports can be merged into a single text, PDF, or Excel file.
 Most of the schedule types discussed in this article will share these features, but the Single Schedule is truly the “Granddaddy” of all schedule types.

 Data Driven Report Subscription